Trotro mate arrested for wearing Ghana Prisons Service uniform, peeps react

 YEN.com.gh reported that a Ghanaian man recounted his emotional story of how he ended up in jail.

-The man said he wore a military uniform and got caught by a soldier who arrested him and took him to the police station.
+The man said he wore military uniform and got busted by a soldier who arrested him and took him to a police station.

 Netizens who saw the video were taken aback and took to the comment section to express their views.